 Visit the Canadian government’s Study In Canada information site to determine whether or not the student will require a student visa.
 Trips outside Canada may also require your son to have a visitor’s visa — you can discuss these opportunities with your son’s Residential Adviser at the beginning of the school year.

-In addition to completing a notarized Custodianship Declaration the role of a custodian includes: • 24 Hour emergency student line • supporting visa/study permit renewals or other travel visa assistance where required (Additional fees for consulate, admin, transportation, courier fees will apply) • organization and placement for your child during holidays, school closures, illness, suspensions or emergencies as well as airport transfers.
-(Additional fees will apply for services) • provide ongoing support to the student during the school year The custodian is NOT financially responsible for the student.
+In addition to completing a notarized Custodianship Declaration the role of a custodian includes: • 24 Hour emergency contact • When necessary, organization and placement for your child during holidays, school closures, illness, suspensions or emergencies.
+The custodian is NOT financially responsible for the student.